zxue/deploying-and-troubleshooting-maximo-predict/README.md

 Check if Manage with Health is enabled.
 If not, enable it from the MAS admin console.

+The entire Maximo Predict deployment and activation process, including all required applications, can take 4-6 hours or longer.

 ### Install Kafka

 You can find details on [Installing Apache Kafka](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=dependencies-installing-apache-kafka).